 Understanding Speech Disorders

 The ability to communicate in the educational setting is essential for a child to access and succeed in school.
-In order for speech disorders to be considered a disability, it must demonstrate an adverse effect on the child’s educational performance.
+In order for disorders to be considered a disability, it must demonstrate an adverse effect on the child’s educational performance.

 IDEA includes speech and language pathology as both a related services and as special education since these services may be required to assist a child with a disability.